frederic-perez/AmE-dictionary/data/dictionary.md

 __the honest truth__ _idiom_ The sincere, unadulterated truth.
 __the idiot box__ _idiom_ A television set, or television in general.
 __the jet set__ _idiom_ A group of wealthy individuals who travel globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
-__the knacker's yard__ _idiom_ A state of ruin or failure due to having become useless or obsolete.
+__the knacker’s yard__ _idiom_ A state of ruin or failure due to having become useless or obsolete.
 Refers to a slaughterhouse for old or injured horses.
-__the lion's share__ _idiom_ :two: Major share of something.
+__the lion’s share__ _idiom_ :two: Major share of something.
 __the name of the game__
 __the order of the day__
 __the proof is in the pudding__ _idiom_ The final results of something are the only way to judge its quality or veracity. _OK, if I did everything right, the engine should work right, but the proof will be in the pudding._
-__the real McCoy__ _idiom_ "The real McCoy" is an idiom and metaphor used in much of the English-speaking world to mean "the real thing" or "the genuine article", e.g. "he's the real McCoy".
+__the real McCoy__ _idiom_ "The real McCoy" is an idiom and metaphor used in much of the English-speaking world to mean "the real thing" or "the genuine article", e.g. "he’s the real McCoy".
 __the skinny__ Confidential information on a particular person or topic. _Net managers who want the skinny on the latest in computer security._
 __the sky is the limit__ _idiom_ :two: Anything is possible; there is practically no limit.
 __the third degree__ _idiom_ _informal_ Asking serious questions and/or giving someone rough treatment to get information. _I got the third degree when I got home last night._